Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 The while loop is Java’s most fundamental loop statement.
 It repeats a statement or block while its controlling condition is true.

+Flow diagram of a while statement:

 ![while-diagram.png](images/while-diagram.png)

+A common while statement looks like the following code:

 ```java
 boolean condition = true;